 As soon as the soil has thawed up, developers begin groundwork, usually erecting the building walls until mid-summer.
 In the summer, rainfall may lead to delays, for a number of reasons.
 First, many building materials, such as concrete and mortar, need to dry before roof and windows can be closed.
 Otherwise, moisture can lead to damages, and it encourages mold to form inside the building.
-If the summer is too wet, this process takes longer, so that construction work cannot be completed before the winter.12 Second, on sunny summer days, the "effective daytime" is longer, so that construction work can take place from the early morning hours until the late evening without electric light.
-To the contrary, on a rainy day, "effective daytime" is much shorter, making it more costly to build at the same intensity.
-Third, concrete, bonding agents, and certain other materials cannot be applied when there is heavy rainfall or when rainfall contiues over several days.13
+If the summer is too wet, this process takes longer, so that construction work cannot be completed before the winter.
+Second, on sunny summer days, the "effective daytime" is longer, so that construction work can take place from the early morning hours until the late evening without electric light.
+To the contrary, on a rainy day, "effective daytime" is much shorter and workers might be less motivated.
+Third, concrete, bonding agents, and certain other materials cannot be applied when there is heavy rainfall or rainfall continuing over multiple days.

 Winters in Germany are usually too cold and too windy to allow outside construction work on buildings, and most types of plaster and concrete cannot be handled below certain temperatures.
-Therefore, most construction work pauses during wintertime.14
+Therefore, most construction work pauses during wintertime.